Skip to Content

 Tomato sauce with companion plants of tomato and basil

-Many swear by the benefits of companion planting; others doubt that they exist.
 A research study conducted by Minnesota Master Gardeners several years ago found no benefits of growing several plant combinations, including French marigolds with tomatoes.
-However, the number of growers who completed the study was small and the only information reported was about yields, not insects.
+However, the number of growers who completed the study was small and the only information reported was about yields, not beneficial insects.

 As the interest in organic growing and strategies like Integrated Pest Management (IPM) grows, so does attention to the potential benefits of companion planting.

-Anecdotal information on the benefits of companion planting with tomatoes is plentiful however.
-Here are some key considerations:
+Anecdotal information on the benefits of companion planting with tomatoes is plentiful.

 • Marigolds are often listed as a good companion for tomatoes.
 You do need to know a few specifics for it to work however.
 In the book Carrots Love Tomatoes: Secrets of Companion Planting for Successful Gardening author Louise Riotte notes that French marigolds need to be grown for at least a full season before they will control nematodes in the soil and thus be beneficial.